American Express® Gold Card review

 Uber Eats benefits

-U.S. Amex Gold cardholders receive up to 12 months of complimentary Uber Eats Pass membership (worth up to $119 annually, based on estimated $9.99 monthly price for 12 months), as long as users are enrolled by Dec.
+U.S. Amex Gold cardholders receive up to 12 months of complimentary Uber Eats Pass membership (worth up to $119 annually, based on an estimated $9.99 monthly price for 12 months), as long as users are enrolled by Dec.
 31, 2021 (Terms Apply).
 Uber Eats Pass access usually costs $9.99 a month and grants members an unlimited $0 delivery fee for eligible restaurant purchases and 5 percent off eligible restaurant orders over $15, along with a $0 deliver fee on select supermarket groceries over $30 (taxes and service fees may apply and do not count toward order minimum).

 You’ll start being auto-billed at the then-current rate for Uber Eats Pass after your 12 months of complimentary membership are up, so make sure you cancel before then if you don’t wish to continue the service.